 One of the things we desire in romantic relationships is to be heard and given space to express our innermost thoughts and feelings, which is a key aspect of the therapeutic relationship.
-Therapy sessions typically last an hour, providing ample time for clients to allow themselves to be vulnerable and express their feelings and thoughts openly.
+Therapy sessions typically last an hour, providing ample time for clients to express their feelings and thoughts openly.
 This is precisely what therapists offer, often knowing intimate details of our lives that we may not share with others.
 It’s therefore not uncommon to develop feelings for your therapist, but if left unaddressed, this can negatively impact your therapy.

 Why Do People Fall in Love With Their Therapists?

 Therapists use methods that involve empathy, listening, and validation.
-The feeling of having a trusted friend help you navigate difficult situations can be very rewarding.
-In certain cases, it can result in an attraction between the client and therapist.
+It can be very rewarding to have a trusted friend help you navigate difficult situations, and in certain cases, this can result in an attraction between the client and therapist.

 The relationship with the therapist is important in all therapeutic modalities.
 Study results indicate that a good relationship between the client and therapist leads to higher outcomes.
 Therapists strive to establish a good relationship early in treatment to establish rapport, enabling the clients to feel more comfortable opening up.
 This is why it can be quite common for patients to develop romantic or sexual feelings for their therapists, and this is nothing to feel ashamed about.